- Pros: Simple online interface, fraud-protection, integrated with other PayPal services.

-- Cons: Account holds, big bureaucracy, fees on high side, fee structure becoming less transparent.
+- Cons: Account holds, complicated bureaucracy, fees on the high side, fee structure not very transparent.

 If you weren’t already aware, PayPal is the industry leader when it comes to money transfer.
-With revenue of £2.2 billion and more than 179 million active accounts, it is easy to see why.
+With an annual revenue of £9.2 billion in 2017 and more than 227 million active users, it is easy to see why.

-The UK is PayPal’s second biggest market outside of the U.S and a popular provider of small business phone payments.
+The UK is PayPal’s second biggest market outside the US, and it’s a popular provider of small-business phone payments.

-For most accounts there’s also a flat rate £20 per month fee in addition to the per transaction charge, regardless of how many payments you process.
-PayPal no longer advertise this fee openly.
-Businesses with high volumes might be able to avoid it, but it is for small businesses with few phone payments the fixed fee will hurt the mist.
+For most accounts, there’s also a flat £20 fee per month in addition to the per-transaction charge, regardless of how many payments you process.
+PayPal no longer advertises this fee openly.
+Businesses with high-volume sales might be able to avoid it, but small businesses with few phone payments will be hurt the most by the fixed fee.

-Unfortunately the pricing structure is rather complex, and increasingly less transparent, so let’s try to break it down into easy-to-understand chunks for you here.
+Unfortunately, the pricing structure is rather complex and becoming less transparent, so let’s try to break it down into easy-to-understand chunks for you here.

-- PayPal pricing can vary month to month, and how much you pay will be dependent on the total amount of transactions you processed in the previous calendar month.
+- PayPal pricing can vary month-to-month.
+How much you pay will depend on the total amount of transactions you processed in the previous calendar month.

-- If you process less than £1,500 in total payments in a calendar month you will not be entitled to merchant rate pricing the following month.
+- If you process less than £1,500 in a calendar month, you will not be entitled to the merchant rate pricing the following month.

-Let’s outline the telephone transaction charges that PayPal makes on their blended pricing scheme:
+Let’s outline the fees that PayPal makes on their blended pricing scheme for card transactions.

 |Monthly card transactions||Transaction fee|